matheusmoura123/LowPassFilter/README.md

 - (i) Moving average filter
 - (ii) 2nd order Butterworth filter

-To use (i), initialize the class object with the type `LowPassFilter::FilterType::FIR`,
+To use (i), initialize the class object with the type `LowPassFilter::FIR`,
 then call `.SetKernel(int m)` to define the window size.

-To use (ii), initialize the class object with the type `LowPassFilter::FilterType::IIR`,
+To use (ii), initialize the class object with the type `LowPassFilter::IIR`,
 then call `.SetBWFreq(double fc)` to define the cut-off frequency (0 < fc < 0.5).

 Then use `.FilterSignal(double input)` to get the filtered signal.